dryrock27/GACDProject/README.md

 Extract only the measurements on the mean and standard deviation for each measurement.
 Use descriptive activity names to name the activities in the data set Appropriately label the data set with descriptive variable names.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+From the data set in step 4, creates a second, independent tidy data set (tidy_data.txt) with the average of each variable for each activity and each subject.

  The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at